What TMC mergers and acquisitions mean for travel programmes

 “Like any agile company, we must always understand innovation and trends in the travel industry, while also addressing the pain points our customers have.
 The companies that marry those two ways of thinking are the ones that make sense to invest in,” said Morhous.

-Take the FCM Extension, which was created out of FCM's partnership with and eventual acquisition of Shep.
-After gauging customer interest, FCM invested in the product to help build the value of the brand and the tool itself.
+Take FCM Extension, which was borne out of our partnership and eventual acquisition of Shep.
+After gauging customer interest, FCTG invested in the product to help build the value of the brand and the tool itself.
 When it appeared obvious that the technology complemented our product vision, it was a natural move to bring the team and tool in-house, eventually rebranding.

 Why does it all matter?
-M&A activity keeps your program ahead of the speed of business, expands its capabilities, and keeps it moving forward in a world where change is the only constant.
+M&A activity keeps your programme ahead of the speed of business, expands its capabilities, and keeps it moving forward in a world where change is the only constant.
 “We all know that sticking to the status quo doesn’t work anymore, and we can’t ignore the shifts in the way we work and travel.
-Pay attention to the movements your travel partner is making; they are the key to developing a modern travel program that your adapts to your business and traveler behavior,” said Morhous.
+Pay attention to the movements your travel partner is making; they are the key to developing a modern travel programme that your adapts to your business and traveller behaviour,” said Morhous.